fossasia/knitweb/README.md

     %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\

-### 3.2 How to use the Knit web app - Online (when it is connected to the knitting server/machine)

-* It is same procedure as the using offline mode.
-Only difference is in online mode server will be available for configure knitting.
-  In offline mode app will indicate server is not available when trying to configure knitting.
-In this mode user can download generated pattern and use it later in a machine where server is available.

-**On Linux**

-* Initial setup(first time after cloning the project):

-1. Go to /knitweb/bin/linux directory.
-2. run the setup.sh file by typing sh setup.sh (this step is needed to download required binaries)

-* Execute application:

-1. Go to /knitweb/bin/linux directory.
-2. run the run.sh file typing sh run.sh

-**On Windows**

-1. Go to /knitweb/bin directory.
-2. run the run.bat

 ## 4 Working with Knitapps
 ### 4.1 Knitting pattern editor

 **Pattern Generator Usage:**

 1. Load a pattern using 'Browse'.
 2. Then tick 'crop' if the pattern wants to be cropped and then click 'Draw'.
 3. Then select available yarn colours from the pallette.
 4. Then Click 'Generate Patteren'.